Welcome to Dravida dasa's Padma Productions!

 hymn, though lacking literary worth,

-on this day of your appearance on this earth,
+Presented on this day of your appearance on this earth,

-May find some favor both
+May find some favor

-with you and with your devotees,
+both with you and with your devotees,

-hover ’round your lovely lotus feet like maddened bees.
+Who hover 'round your lovely lotus feet like maddened bees.

 O Prabhupada, I pray that you bestow your